Pumpkin Design Idea using Birch Bark and Flowers

 Add your secondary flowers between the large focal point flowers.
 You can see I used smaller purple toned grey flowers and faux stems for mine.
 Just fill in the spots between the large flowers in even amounts.
 This gives the display symmetry.

-You can display your pumpkin as it is, place it on a tiny stand with mini lights like I have, or place it on a plate as a large focal point.
+You can display your pumpkin as it is, place it on a tiny stand with mini lights as I have, or place it on a plate as a large focal point.
 This is the last of the DIY pumpkins I am making for Fall, although I wish I had time to make more.